-According to a KPMG survey, 81% of enterprises had adopted Agile in the past 3 years.
-The most favorite methodology, Agile is actually a set of principles involved in software development.
-However, it’s hailed as a project management methodology for its flexibility and capability to build processes.
-Agile projects have a series of tasks that are initiated, executed and adapted based on ad hoc demands, rather than a pre-planned process.
+According to a KPMG survey, 81% of enterprises have adopted Agile in the past 3 years.
+The most favorite methodology, Agile is primarily a set of principles involved in software development.
+However, it is hailed as a project management methodology for its flexibility and capability to build processes.
+Agile projects have a series of tasks that are initiated, executed, and adapted based on ad hoc demands, rather than a pre-planned process.
 Hence, Agile is apt for dynamic environments where the unpredictability factor is quite high.

-It advocates the use of a small, cross-functional teams of upto 9 people who work on items in a backlog that have been clearly defined and prioritized by a Product Owner.
+It advocates the use of small, cross-functional teams of up to 9 people who work on items in a backlog that have been clearly defined and prioritized by a Product Owner.
 Work is categorized into “sprints”, a development cycle of usually 2-4 weeks.
-During these sprints daily “Scrums” take place where the team report on their daily progress and impediments.
+During these sprints daily “Scrums” take place where the teams report on their daily progress and impediments.
 At the end of each sprint, work is then reviewed in a sprint review meeting to determine together with the Product Owner if it clears the Definition of Done (DoD).
-Scrum is further facilitated by a Scrum Master who leads the sprints, demos, reviews and ensures that the team is continually optimizing and improving.
+Scrum is further facilitated by a Scrum Master who leads the sprints, demos, reviews, and ensures that the team is continually optimizing and improving.

 Lean project management is the methodology that emphasizes the dictum of maximizing value while minimizing waste.
-In project management, it aims at creating most value with a minimum amount of resources, labour, and space.
+In project management, it aims at creating the most value with a minimum amount of resources, labor, and space.

 There are 3 ‘M’s in Lean: Muda refers to wasteful activities that consume resources without value generation, Muri refers to overutilization of equipment or employees and Mura which corresponds to operational inefficiency.
 Lean project management methodologies when practiced are capable of reducing these 3 Ms within the project process.

-Kanban is a project management methodology that’s focused on Lean principles.
+Kanban is a project management methodology that is focused on Lean principles.
 Its primary focus is to increase efficiency.
 It’s an evolved version of Scrum.
-It’s flexible and not focussed on roles.
-It keeps the team focussed on what actually matters.
+It’s flexible and not focused on roles.
+It keeps the team focused on what matters.
 It’s ideal for environments where priorities are changed frequently.
 The online tool Trello is based on Kanban.
 It gives an accurate visual depiction of the progress of work for the team and other stakeholders.
 It’s ideal in organizations that demand a consistent output.

-Waterfall methodology, also known as the SDLC (Software Development Life Cycle) values solid planning and doing everything in one shot unlike Agile.
-Planning and resource allocation are done in the beginning, work is executed in cascades.
+Waterfall methodology, also known as the SDLC (Software Development Life Cycle) values solid planning and doing everything in one shot, unlike Agile.
+Planning and resource allocation is done in the beginning, work is executed in cascades.
 Like a waterfall.
-However, Waterfall is pretty rigid as it offers no scope to make changes to the plan unless absolutely necessary.
+However, Waterfall is rigid as it offers no scope to make changes to the plan unless necessary.
 Because of this approach, upon reaching the testing stage, it’s very difficult to go back and rectify mistakes.
 That could end up being quite risky.
-The many shortcomings of Waterfall approach is the reason why Agile methodologies gained acceptance worldwide.
+The many shortcomings of the Waterfall approach are the reasons why Agile methodologies gained acceptance worldwide.